Up to 60% off sofas & mattresses — limited‑time deals.

 Sofa Outside (W×D×H) Inside depth Seat height Cushion spec Back feel in use Cleaning in real life Layout practicality Notable details

-Big Easy 83×39×33 in 24.5 in 20 in Comfort Down Seat Laid-back; add lumbar for upright sits Simple upkeep; fluffing helps Easy fit for TV-focused rooms Weltless cushions; soft landing
+Big Easy 83×39×33 in 24.5 in 20 in Comfort Down Seat Laid-back; add lumbar for upright sits Easy upkeep; fluffing helps Easy fit for TV-focused rooms Weltless cushions; soft landing

-Brandon 84×43.5×36 in 24 in 21 in Comfort Down Seat More present support, still plush More detailing means more routine touch-ups Best with breathing room Optional nail trim; tailored stance
+Brandon 84×43.5×36 in 24 in 21 in Comfort Down Seat More organized support, still plush More detailing means more touch-ups Needs breathing room Small nail trim; tailored stance

-Beckett 85×39×36 in 22 in 20.5 in Comfort Down Seat Smooth shift from upright to relaxed Quick resets thanks to weltless cushions Most forgiving for mixed households Balanced depth and posture
+Beckett 85×39×36 in 22 in 20.5 in Comfort Down Seat Smooth shift from upright to relaxed Quick resets from weltless cushions Most forgiving for mixed households Balanced depth and posture

-Theodore 86×40×34 in 24.5 in 20 in Comfort Down Seat Deep, relaxed sit Normal upkeep; mind casters on hard floors Great if you rearrange often Standard with casters
+Theodore 86×40×34 in 24.5 in 20 in Comfort Down Seat Deep, relaxed sit Routine upkeep; watch the casters on hard floors Best if you rearrange often Standard with casters

 How We Tested It

-We cycled each sofa through a consistent testing routine—laptop work, long TV nights, gaming, and short naps—so the everyday pressure points showed up quickly.
-We scored setup practicality, cooling, seat comfort, back support, depth fit, durability feel over repeated use, ease of movement, cleaning experience, and value.
-To sanity-check our impressions, we compared notes against CR Laine’s published construction approach (hardwood/engineered frames, double-coil springs, eight-way hand-tied suspension) and the shared Comfort Down cushioning to explain why certain “feels” kept repeating across the lineup.
+We ran each sofa through the same testing routine—laptop work, long TV nights, gaming, and short naps—so the everyday pressure points showed up fast.
+In our hands-on testing, we scored setup practicality, cooling, seat comfort, back support, depth fit, durability feel over repeated use, ease of movement, cleaning experience, and value.
+We then checked our notes against CR Laine’s published construction approach—hardwood and engineered-hardwood frames, rows of double-coil springs, and eight-way hand-tied suspension—to explain why the lineup kept repeating the same soft, flexible feel.

 CR Laine Sofa: Our Testing Experience